Installing and running Serpent

 CFLAGS += -DNO_GFX_MODE

 added.
 For more information, see the the GD Graphics library website.
-Also note that there are several threads addressing the installation of these libraries at the Serpent discussion forum.
+Also note that there are several threads addressing the installation of these libraries at the Archived old discussion forum for Serpent users.

 Debug mode